-Any interview is a stressful experience but spousal interview is of a greater stress when you are trying to unite with your spouse.
+Any interview is a stressful experience but the spousal interview is of a greater stress when you are trying to unite with your spouse.
 An unsuccessful interview can keep you away from your spouse for years.
 India has the notorious distinction of having a high rejection rate for spousal sponsorships.
-While the paperwork for a spousal sponsorship application is fairly straightforward, the sponsor and the applicant (spouse in India) needs to prepare for the interview, especially where an incompatibility has been identified by a visa officer.
+While the paperwork for a spousal sponsorship application is fairly straightforward, the sponsor and the applicant (spouse in India) need to prepare for the interview, especially where an incompatibility has been identified by a visa officer.

 There is no way to canvass all possible questions that will be asked at an interview.
 Suffice to say, a visa officer attempts to determine whether there is an actual bona fide relationship.
 A visa officer also attempts to ascertain the intention of the applicant, whether the applicant intends to immigrate to Canada and reside with the sponsor.